Technical reference

 Authorization: Bearer tk_live_…

 Keys are hashed at rest (SHA-256) and scoped to the issuing user.
-Revoking a key from the dashboard invalidates it immediately.
-Use GET /api/public/whoami to confirm the key still works after pairing.
+Revoking a key from the Access tab in the dashboard invalidates it immediately — the next request with that key returns 401 unauthorized.

 authorization: Bearer tk_live_…